chenxiachan/chenxiachan.github.io/_pages/about.md

 Here you can quickly access my [bio](https://chenxiachan.github.io/files/bio.pdf), and **[publications](https://chenxiachan.github.io/publications/)**.

+Beyond formal publications, I also write about the broader implications of AI alignment:
+- [*What Cannot Yet Be Ruled Out*](https://www.linkedin.com/pulse/what-cannot-yet-ruled-out-xia-chen-b1jvf/?trackingId=95CA4nBgSgKEWGpl%2Bv1lxg%3D%3D) — On bounded rationality, irreducible uncertainty, and what AI alignment must preserve.
+- [*AI Systems Are Developing Swarm Autonomy.
+That's Enough to Be Dangerous.* ](https://www.linkedin.com/pulse/ai-systems-developing-swarm-autonomy-thats-enough-dangerous-xia-chen-qgaof/?trackingId=95CA4nBgSgKEWGpl%2Bv1lxg%3D%3D) — On emergent coordination in multi-agent systems and the case for proto-agency as a safety concern.

-Beyond my academic pursuits, I am also a passionate photographer, capturing the balance between light, motion, and silence.
+I am also a passionate photographer, capturing the balance between light, motion, and silence.
 I invite you to view my creative expressions at my [gallery](https://500px.com/chatchan92)